We have amazing people in the Repair Cafe Wales Family

 As part of a series on getting to know our volunteers, we’ve set a series of questions and our amazing volunteers have answered them ‘virtually’ for us.

-Next up in the series is the organiser of the Carmarthen Repair Cafe, Philip:
+Next up in the series is Sue Abbott, a volunteer at the Ferryside Repair Cafe :

 Q. What is your name, which repair café location do you volunteer at and what’s your role / skill?

 I’m Sue Abbott.
 I volunteer at the Ferryside Repair café which meets on the first Sunday of each month at Calon y Fferi Community Centre.
 I work with knitted, crochet and other knotted-stringy items.
 Recently I have also started to upcycle old clothes into woven rugs.

 Q. Why did you decide to volunteer with Repair Cafe Wales?

 Like many people my reasons for volunteering are complex.
 I love to feel that I am helping people and passing on my skills; I enjoy being part of a caring and sharing community; I really hate waste and the undervaluing of our natural resources; I love a challenging repair problem

 Q. What do you like best about the repair café?

 The café is a wonderfully warm and friendly place to spend a Sunday morning.
 Volunteers and visitors are all made welcome and chat over the repairs.
 We share the space with a free community wardrobe run by volunteers from a local Buy Nothing group.
 This has sparked up so many opportunities for collaboration and upcycling projects.
 It’s really heartening to see how many people in our small community are willing to embrace less wasteful approaches to their lives.

 Q. What is your favourite part of volunteering?